Roughtail catshark

-The roughtail catshark or marbled catshark (Galeus arae) is a common species of catshark, part of the family Scyliorhinidae.
+The roughtail catshark or marbled catshark (Galeus arae) is a common species of deepwater catshark, belonguing to the family Pentanchidae.
 It is found at a depth of 36–702 m in the northwestern Atlantic Ocean, the Gulf of Mexico, and the Caribbean Sea, from North Carolina to Costa Rica.
 Individuals of different sexes and ages are segregated to some degree.
 A small species not exceeding 33 cm in length, the roughtail catshark has a slender body with a marbled color pattern of dark saddles and spots, and a prominent crest of enlarged dermal denticles along the dorsal edge of its caudal fin.
 This species feeds mainly on shrimp and is oviparous.
 It is caught incidentally in shrimp trawls, though trawl fisheries within its range mostly do not operate at the depths it inhabits.
 As a result, the International Union for Conservation of Nature has listed it under Least Concern.

 Taxonomy

 John T. Nichols of the American Museum of Natural History originally described the roughtail catshark as Pristiurus arae in a 1927 issue of American Museum Novitates.
 He named the species after the trawler Ara, which collected the first two specimens, both 16 cm long immature females, off Miami Beach on March 31, 1926.
 Later authors have recognized Pristiurus as a junior synonym of Galeus.
 The Antilles catshark (G. antillensis) and the longfin sawtail catshark (G. cadenati) were regarded as subspecies of G. arae, until taxonomic revisions were published by Hera Konstantinou and colleagues in 1998 and 2000.
 The three species, along with the southern and Springer's sawtail catsharks (G. mincaronei and G. springeri), are grouped together in the G. arae species complex.